 We flew back to Canada on Friday, March 4th

-Changes on Customs & Immigration checks - have stopped lumping Americans and Canadians together at immigration.
+In Houston there were changes on Customs & Immigration checks.
+They have stopped lumping Americans and Canadians together at immigration.

 Drove to Regina on Saturday, March 12.
 Weather looked like it would be the best for travelling with large fifth wheel trailer.
 Booked spot in RV spot from Nicaragua when only information I had was that training for work would start “week of March 14th”.
 Did training for all of two days and part of a third.
 Rest of time slothed around reading and surfing the internet and eating too many restaurant meals until work started on March 28th.
 Did manage to finish filing our income tax returns for 2015.